-Anise seeds, also known as caraway seeds, are gathered from a Mediterranean herb and are distinctive in their pleasing aroma and favorable taste.
+Anise seeds are gathered from a Mediterranean herb and are distinctive in their pleasing aroma and favorable taste.
 Often times they are used for culinary purposes, much in the way spices are used.
 Nevertheless, there is a long history of anise seeds being used in remedial teas as well.
 These teas can be used for various aches and illnesses such as coughing and congestion, pained stomach and cramps, as well as a relaxant for the tired and stressed.
 Furthermore, anise seeds possess natural antibacterial properties which make it useful in assisting oral hygiene as well.

 Anise seed tea works best as a use for painful stomach aches and cramps that may arise.
 Drinking a cup of it can be a quick aid for sudden indigestion, nausea, feelings of gas and bloating, or even just a small bout of hiccups!

 Another common use of anise tea is its ability to reduce coughing and congestion that may arise from the common cold and flu.
 The oils released from anise seeds function to loosen and rid of thick mucus that builds up in the throat.
 These oils also form a gentle coat over the throat, easing the scratchy feeling that causes the nasty coughing that usually is accompanied with colds.